t101804/AmazonGrabber/README.md

 # Amazon Grabber to Get Valid IP and Site amazon
 <center><img src="https://im4.ezgif.com/tmp/ezgif-4-2b9f2f8b81.gif" width="500" height="240" />
-<p align="right"><b>Amazon Grabber RepProject</b> This to get valid ip or site to get ses or other vuln with these data you will get fresh ip and site list amazon from our server
+<p align="left"><b>Amazon Grabber RepProject</b> This to get valid ip or site to get ses or other vuln with these data you will get fresh ip and site list amazon from our server
 you can see the vidio in the link below <a href="https://youtu.be/XQsfFhR4jek">Youtube Vidio</a> Each results is different ( the results will generate randomly from our database ) </p>

 # Support For :wrench: